SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 While the locally running application uses an in memory SQLite data base, the deployed version will use SAP HANA.
 CAP helps you with the creation of the database and the deployment of the test data.
 At runtime it knows which data base to connect to.

-In order for this to work, please carry out these steps:
+In order for this to work, please perform these steps:

 1. Open a new terminal in BAS (**Terminal**->**New Terminal**)
-2. In the terminal, run the following, to install the hdb modle and automatically add it as a dependency into the `package.json` file of your project:
+2. In the terminal, run the following command to install the hdb module and automatically add it as a dependency into the `package.json` file of your project:

 ```
 npm install hdb --save